paonets/skooldio-lambda-cicd/README.md

 The deployment should fail due to validation by preTraffic hook.

 ## Try Linear or Canary deployment
 Once the deployment succeeded, you can try other types of deployment preference.
 In ```template.yml```, you can see other types which got commented out.
-Try one of those types and see the result in CodePipeline console.
+Try one of those types and see the result in [CodeDeploy](https://ap-southeast-1.console.aws.amazon.com/codesuite/codedeploy/deployments?region=ap-southeast-1) console.